OpenWaterFoundation/owf-data-co-municipalities/README.md

   Colorado-GNIS-Civil.csv                       The data file containing original data download from the Geographic Names Information System containing GNIS IDs.
   Colorado-Municipality-PointLocation.csv       Saved attribute table of Municipal Boundaries in Colorado geojson file downloaded from the Colorado Information Marketplace that contains coordinates of the centroid of each municipality's boundaries.
-  Colorado-PWS-IDs.csv                          The data file containing original data download from the EPA's Safe Drinking Water Information System containing PWS IDs. data/                                           Folder containing data files.
+  Colorado-PWS-IDs.csv                          The data file containing original data download from the EPA's Safe Drinking Water Information System containing PWS IDs.
+  README.md                                     Explanation of folder contents, description of data files, and the methodology used to obtain the data and mapping to the joined dataset data-orig-process/                               Folder containing files, such as TSTool command files, for processing original data into usable formats
+  FIPS-Headings.csv                             Data file of column names needed to process FIPS data.
+  Process-original-data-to-csv.TSTool           TSTool command file that processes data either directly from websites or data files manually downloaded from websites to be incorporated into the main dataset data/                                           Folder containing data files.
   Colorado-Municipalities.xlsx                  Simple Excel file containing core data.
   Colorado-Municipalities.csv                   The Excel file contents from the Municipality worksheet converted to a csv file, useful for automated processing.